andrewferrier/textobj-diagnostic.nvim/README.md

 # textobj-diagnostic.nvim

+**⚠️  NO LONGER ACTIVELY DEVELOPED: I am no longer personally using this plugin and have replaced it with the diagnostic textobject from [this plugin](https://github.com/chrisgrieser/nvim-various-textobjs).
+I will willingly fix bugs on this plugin for now, but at some point in the future I may archive or deprecate it.**

 This NeoVim plugin provides a standard Vim text object for NeoVim diagnostics (such as those produced by the [LSP](https://neovim.io/doc/user/lsp.html), [null-ls](https://github.com/jose-elias-alvarez/null-ls.nvim), etc.).
 It enables